BristolFluFighters/BristolFluFighters_NERCHackathonTwo_Recovery/ideas.md

 * **Q** - What are the "net-zero targets"?
 * **A** - In June 2019, the [UK Parliment passed legislation](https://www.instituteforgovernment.org.uk/explainers/net-zero-target) requiring the government to reduce the UK's net emissions of greenhouse gases by 100% relative to 1990 levels by 2050.

+* **Q** - What lockdown and recovery methods have been imposed and when?
+* **A** - There is a [Wikipedia page](https://en.wikipedia.org/wiki/Timeline_of_the_COVID-19_pandemic_in_the_United_Kingdom) dedicated to the Covid timeline in the U.K.
+* **Q** - How have the lockdown measurements affected the GHG emissions in the UK (or any country)?
+* **A** - We need to pick out the key policy decisions from the previous reference and correlate that with any observed changes in the levels of GHG emissions.
+Splitting the GHG emissions by sector (industry, transport, aviation, etc.) will allow us to dig deeper into the details.

 ## Tasks

+- [ ] Decide which greenhouse gases we want to focus our study on.
 - [ ] Obtain data for UK greenhouse gas emissions, [historical](https://data.gov.uk/dataset/9568363e-57e5-4c33-9e00-31dc528fcc5a/final-uk-greenhouse-gas-emissions-national-statistics) and present.
 - [ ] If no up to date data for UK greenhouse gas emissions then derive UK greenhouse gas emissions from other available data sets.
 The Sentinel satellite data could be a good resource for this.
 - [ ] Fit a model to the model to make predictions about the trajectory before and after Covid-19.
+- [ ] Set up a latex doc to put the results together